aws/aws-cdk-go/awscdkgluealpha/README.md

 ### Uploading scripts from the CDK app repository to S3

-Similar to other L2 constructs, the Glue L2 automates uploading / updating scripts to S3 via an optional fromAsset parameter pointing to a script in the local file structure.
-You provide the existing S3 bucket and path to which you'd like the script to be uploaded.
+Similar to other L2 constructs, the Glue L2 automates uploading local scripts to S3.
+Use `glue.Code.fromAsset(path)` to point at a script in your local file structure; it is uploaded to the CDK-managed asset bucket.
+To reference a script that already exists in S3, use `glue.Code.fromBucket(bucket, key)`, which performs no upload.
+A `script` is required for every job.

 Reference the unit tests for examples of repo and S3 code target examples.